jenasamano/Micro_475_v_2/hmwk_6_succ_unsucc_plots.md

 Presenting scientific data today there is a press to be correct and taken seriously.
 Data is presented without drama or flair and eschew any hint of entertainment.
-In the converted effort to be solemnly relevant we spend time in consideration of ink/data ratios which are based on monetary consideration as opposed to ease of communication of information.
+In the concerted effort to be solemnly relevant we spend time in consideration of ink/data ratios which are lost in monetary considerations as opposed to ease of communication of information.
 Efficiency is correlational to how much information can go on a plot to save on that precious ink and space.
 The audience seems seldom considered as authors take Tufte’s conclusion, “Moreover, it is a